 4.1.
 Build from image

-Once you have inserted your CD or USB build key, start your appliance and use the boot menu option (F6) to boot from CD-Rom or USB and follow the instructions.
+Once you have inserted your CD, start your appliance and use the boot menu option (F6) to boot from CD-Rom and follow the instructions.

 The process takes a few minutes and once complete the unit will power down.

 Remove the installation media and restart your appliance.

 4.2.
 Configure the appliance using the console or virtual console

 Press the power button to start your mutiny appliance.